tholman/elevator.js/README.md

 </script>
 ```

-You can also add an "element", which clicking will invoke the "scroll to top" functionality.
+You can also add an "element" option, clicking this element will invoke the "Scroll to top" functionality, we all love and crave.
 ```html
 <div class="elevator-button">Back to Top</div>